pzembrod/cc64/File-formats.md

 ### Running on a real C64

-As a corrolary, the contents of the v05/c64files dir is all that should be needed to run cc64 on a real C64.
-Transferring the content of this dir onto a C64-readable disk or disk image should do the trick.
+As a corrolary, the contents of the c64files dir is all that should be needed to run cc64 on a real C64.
+They are available either as c64files.zip file or as c64files.d64 1541 disk image.

 ### Autostarting T64 images in VICE